 end

-A splash of CSS is needed to bring this to life.
-To save you the trouble, go ahead and plunk this in at the bottom of live_view_studio/assets/css/app.css
+Finally, a splash of CSS is needed to bring the light meter to life and set us up for what comes next.
+To save you the trouble, go ahead and plunk this in at the bottom of assets/css/app.css

 :